ecosse3/nvim/README.md

 ## Installation

-Make sure to use newest Neovim version (0.6) or even nightly.
+Make sure to use Neovim version 0.7+.
 Copy it into your terminal:

 ```bash